labex-labs/open-source-labs/python/practical-python/lab-02-02-containers-containers/step11.md

 >>>
 ```

-The file `Data/prices.csv` contains a series of lines with stock prices.
+The file `prices.csv` contains a series of lines with stock prices.
 The file looks something like this:

 ```csv
 "AA",9.22